Specialization Health and Social Policy

 When will I find out if I am accepted for the Specialization?

-When will the Kick-off Event for the summer term 2021 take place?
+When will the Kick-off Event for the winter term 2021/22 take place?

 The Kick Off meeting will be part of the first class of Course I.

 You have to register for AG Access to Specialization: Health and Social Policy in LPIS from August 25th, 2021 to August 29th, 2021.
 Please make sure to register on time as you will have to upload a motivational letter by August 29th, 2021 (explained above)

 What happens if I decline the offer to take the Specialization?

 If we accept you for the Specialization and you decide not to take it in the upcoming semester, but you would like to take it in the following year, please note that you have to go through the entire application process again - including sending a motivational letter.

 What do I have to purchase for the Specialization lectures?

 How long does it take to finish the Specialization?

 It is possible to finish the specialization in 2 semesters.